 These daily habits can help you prevent muscle loss.

 Make time for physio at home

 Physiotherapists will know if you haven’t done your homework.
-They design exercise plans for your body’s abilities and needs.
+They design exercise plans for your body’s abilities and needs with pain management in mind.
 If you don’t work on your body at home, you’ll likely be returning again and again for the same issues.